YuliaAsIs/Current-and-Future-Technological-Trends/web-scraping.md

-# Web Scraping Project
+# Web Scraping

 ## Overview
-In this project, I extracted structured data from a webpage and saved it into a CSV file for further analysis.
+This document describes how I extracted structured data from a webpage and saved it into a CSV file for further analysis.
 The goal was to scrape the **name of the programming language** and the **average annual salary** from a given HTML table.

 ---